ovh/docs/pages/cloud/private-cloud/Zerto_VM_Replica_deletion/guide.en-gb.md

 The VM replica files are still on the target datastore.
 This document shows how to get the VPG back to normal and delete the VM replica from the target site.

-**Use the Zerto UI to delete the replica of the VM from the target site.**
+**Use the Zerto UI to delete the VM replica from the target site.**

 ## Requirements